 Fanning the Flames of Hate: Social Media and Hate Crime

-This paper investigates the link between social media and hate crime using hand-collected data from Facebook.
+This paper investigates the link between social media and hate crime using Facebook data.
 We study the case of Germany, where the recently emerged right-wing party Alternative für Deutschland (AfD) has developed a major social media presence.
-Using a Bartik-type empirical strategy, we show that right-wing anti-refugee sentiment on Facebook predicts violent crimes against refugees in otherwise similar municipalities with higher social media usage.
-To establish causality, we further exploit exogenous variation in major internet and Facebook outages, which fully undo the correlation between social media and hate crime.
+We show that right-wing anti-refugee sentiment on Facebook predicts violent crimes against refugees in otherwise similar municipalities with higher social media usage.
+To further establish causality, we exploit exogenous variation in major internet and Facebook outages, which fully undo the correlation between social media and hate crime.
 We further find that the effect decreases with distracting news events; increases with user network interactions; and does not hold for posts unrelated to refugees.
-Our results suggest that social media can act as a propagation mechanism between online hate speech and real-life incidents.
+Our results suggest that social media can act as a propagation mechanism between online hate speech and real-life violent crime.

 Keywords: Social Media, Hate Crime, Minorities, Germany, AfD